Camera Night at the Ivar

 Featuring photographs by: Norman Breslow, Bill Dane, David Fahey, Anthony Friedkin, Michael Guske, Ryan Herz , Beth Herzhaft, Paul McDonough

 The Ivar Theatre in Hollywood has inspired lyrics in the songs of Tom Waits.
 Photographer Garry Winogrand's images of Ivar strippers have been displayed at the Museum of Modern Art.
 The Ivar started life as a legitimate performance theater when it first opened in 1951.
 Performers through the years have included Lord Buckley, Lenny Bruce and many others.
-Elvis made a movie there.
 The Grateful Dead played there in 1966.
 The theatre changed hands frequently and, in the 1970’s, it eventually became a full-nudity strip joint - one of the last standing “Burlesk” houses in the United States.

 The Ivar was lewd and notorious in its day.
 It was described by its patrons as “a chamber of desperation, a mausoleum for souls -- on and off the runway.”
 Ross MacLean, one time stage manager and spotlight operator for two years, says "It's difficult to convey how bizarrely un-sexy and un-romantic the place was.
 A lot of the girls just danced around in street clothes, and took them off with about as much charm as someone undressing in a locker room.”